eth-brownie/brownie/docs/deploy.rst

 See the documentation on :ref:`using non-local networks<nonlocal-networks>` for more information on how to define and connect to other networks.

+.. _persistence:

 Interacting with Deployed Contracts
 ===================================

 Brownie saves information about contract deployments on non-local networks.
-Once a contract has been deployed, the generated :func:`Contract <brownie.network.contract.Contract>` instance will still be available the next time you load Brownie.
+Once a contract has been deployed, the generated :func:`Contract <brownie.network.contract.ProjectContract>` instance will still be available the next time you load Brownie.

 The following actions will NOT remove locally stored deployment data: